Deltares/imod-python/docs/faq/imod5_backwards_compatibility.rst

 - ISG files cannot be read directly.
 The workaround is to rasterize the ISG files to IDF files using the iMOD5 BATCH function ISGGRID.
 - MetaSWAP sprinkling wells defined as IPF files are not supported.
-- MetaSWAP's "flexible drainage" ("Peilgestuurde drainage" in Dutch) not supported.
+- MetaSWAP's "flexible drainage" ("Peilgestuurde drainage" in Dutch) is not supported.
 - IPEST is not supported.

 Notes
 -----

-- if STO package in projectfile is absent, error is thrown when trying to write the :class:`imod.mf6.Modflow6Simulation` object to disk.
-This is due to the fact that the STO package is mandatory in MODFLOW6.
+- if STO package in projectfile is absent, an error is thrown when trying to write the :class:`imod.mf6.Modflow6Simulation` object to disk.
+This is due to the fact that the STO package is mandatory in iMOD Python.
 A workaround is to add a :class:`imod.mf6.StorageCoefficient` package to the projectfile before calling :meth:`imod.mf6.Modflow6Simulation.write`.
 - When importing models with the ANI package, make sure to activate the "XT3D"